-It is a rare condition in which the bone marrow does not produce a certain type of white blood cell, most often neutrophils.
+It is a rare condition in which the bone marrow does not produce a specific type of white blood cell, most often neutrophils.

 Neutrophils are a type of white blood cell that your body needs to fight infection.
 They make up the highest percentage of white blood cells in your body.

-In agranulocytosis, the low level of neutrophils means that even minor infections can progress to serious.
+In agranulocytosis, the low level of neutrophils means that even minor infections can progress to severe.

 Weak microbes or germs that usually do not cause sudden damage can evade the body’s defenses to attack your body.